Jesus College, Cambridge: Academic profile

 Jesus College admits undergraduate and graduate students to all subjects at the university though typically accepts a larger number of students for engineering, medicine, law, natural sciences, mathematics, economics, history, languages, and human, social and political sciences.
 The college offers a wide range of scholarships.

 The college consistently performs well in the informal Tompkins Table, which ranks Cambridge colleges by undergraduate results.
 Along with students from Trinity, King's, Christ's and St John's, students of the college have been members of the Cambridge Apostles.

 Buildings and grounds

 Entrance

 The main entrance to Jesus College is a walled passage known as the "Chimney".
 The term is derived from the Middle French word cheminée, for "little path" or "little way".
 The Chimney leads directly to the Porter's Lodge and then into First Court.
-All the courts at the college, with the exception of the cloister, are open on at least one side.
+All the courts at the college, except for the cloister, are open on at least one side.